Meet our Dolphin Spotting Dogs

 Albie - English Springer Spaniel

 Albie is our 20 months old English Springer Spaniel.
 For a while, we´ve been saying that he is in training, but we can hardly say that anymore.
 He´s been on the boat since he was just 6 months old, so he´s one of our most experienced dolphin dogs despite his young age.
 We do not train our dogs, we just let the dogs do what comes naturally to them.
 Albie loves to stick his head over the side of the boat, lying flat on his tummy, to get as close to the dolphins as possible, just watching them play in the water.
 It´s especially good if he can squeeze in between passengers’ legs – so look out for Albie, you may have a dog under you, and it is not a small one!
 He quickly outgrew what is the normal size for his breed.
 Albie is a big gentle teddy bear, skilled at “pawing” and giving “high-fives”, and easily distracted by flying insects and the smell of shoes.

 Buster - Miniature Schnauzer

 Buster is our other full-time dolphin spotting dog.
 He´s 5 years old and has been working for us for 4 years now.
 As a Miniature Schnauzer he is small, fast and highly alert – even when he´s sleeping upstairs next to the boat´s wheel he has one eye open making sure the skipper is doing his work properly.
 During the boat trip, he will get familiar with everybody on board, by trying out different laps, and by sneaking into the warm spot between people´s backs and the seat cushion.
-Because of his small size, it has happened once or twice that Buster in his eager of seeing his dolphin friends, took a glide under the boat rail and into the water.
+Because of his small size, it has happened once or twice that Buster in his excitement of seeing his dolphin friends, took a glide under the boat rail and into the water.
 He was quickly retrieved with a boat hook by our staff guide on board, fished up by the handle in his life vest.
 After shaking the cold water and suddenly turn of events of him, Buster was back at work again, keeping a close eye on those sneaky dolphins.

 Jet - Kelpie